Back to tools

 • Deployment model: Cloud SaaS or API.

-• Pricing check: Apple Intelligence access, hosting, and API pricing can change quickly; verify the current vendor or project terms before rollout.
+• Pricing check: Apple Intelligence pricing, access rules, rate limits, and hosted/self-managed options can move quickly; verify current terms before a pilot becomes a rollout.

 Governance checklist

-Before Apple Intelligence touches production work, make the operating boundary visible to the team.
+Before Apple Intelligence touches production work, make the operating boundary visible enough that a new teammate can follow it without guessing.

 • Classify the data allowed in the tool and the data that must stay out.